percona/k8spsmdb-docs/docs/operator.md

 ### `replsets.primaryPreferTagSelector.zone`

-Makes MongoDB instance to be selected as Primary based on specified zone
+Ensures the MongoDB instance is selected as Primary based on specified zone

 | Value type  | Example    |
 | ----------- | ---------- |